AnyLog-co/documentation/04- Southbound Interfaces/03- Industrial Connectors/02- OPC-UA.md

               policy-based tag management) are short, tightly-scoped walkthroughs proportional to the rest of the page, not a separate large scenario — same shape as DNP3.md and etherip.md, both of which keep their policy-management walkthrough inline.
+- 2026-07-24 | `04 OPC UA Integration.md` resurfaced as a separate upload — checked it against this file line by line and confirmed it's the terser predecessor described above (shorter intro, missing `attributes`/ `append` options, no validate-failure-behavior explanation, a 5-step aggregations walkthrough vs. this file's 7-step version with the actual query output shown).
+Nothing in it was missing here, so it's excluded rather than re-merged, consistent with the note above.
 -->

 OPC Unified Architecture (OPC UA) is a robust, platform-independent industrial communication protocol with built-in